FrankLef/cookiecutter-proj/README.md

 and **make the new folder the working directory**.

 ### Step 2 Manage the dependencies with `poetry`

+**Very important:** Make sure the poetry version used is at least 1.7.
+Verify with

+    poetry --version.

 Run `poetry shell` to open the poetry shell and avoid having to always add `poetry run`in front of all commands